artnoage/AIMO2_initial/benchmarks/README.md

 - Implements visualization of reasoning paths and failure points
 - Provides aggregated statistics on common failure patterns

+### Dual Proof Benchmark (`dual_proof_benchmark.py`)
+Evaluates a method where the model generates both a logical proof and a programming solution for a problem.
+The results from both approaches are compared for verification and a final answer is selected based on a fallback logic.

+### Reflective Benchmark (`reflective_benchmark.py`)
+Evaluates a model's ability to self-assess the correctness of its generated solutions.
+Solutions where the model indicates the answer is incorrect are filtered out.

+### Reflective Majority Benchmark (`reflective_majority_benchmark.py`)
+Combines the Reflective Benchmark with majority voting.
+It generates multiple solutions, filters those where the model self-assesses as incorrect, and then performs a majority vote on the remaining solutions.

+### Test-Driven Programmer Benchmark (`test_driven_programmer_benchmark.py`)
+Evaluates a test-driven development approach where the model generates both a test suite and an implementation in a single response.
+Both components are evaluated independently, and their combined correctness is checked.

 ## Integration with Other Components

 ### Connection to GRPO Training